Motorcycle Gear for Senior Riders

 Article by Mark Trotta

-If you're wearing an open face helmet, look for sunglasses designed for wind protection.
+If your bike doesn't have a windshield and you're wearing an open face helmet, look for sunglasses designed for wind protection.

 Mechanic's safety glasses (clear or tinted) also work well, plus they have crack resistant lenses.